 - Ring devices with 1080p displays require at least 1 Mbps upload and download speeds, though 2Mbps is recommended for optimal performance.

 - Check for poor signal strength.
 A poor wifi signal can cause connectivity with your Ring device to be unreliable.
 Check the Device Health section of your Ring application to ensure the device’s RSSI is within an acceptable range.
 The recommended range for optimal performance is 0 to -60 for the RSSI.

 - Router reboot.
 If your networking equipment hasn’t been power cycled in a while, try unplugging it for 30 seconds and plugging it back in.

 Suggested router setting adjustments if your devices repeatedly falling offline

 Once you have verified that none of the above are the cause of your issue, try the following suggestions one at a time.
 Try to set up your device again as you finish each suggestion to see if it worked.

 - Adjust your router channel.
-Wireless networks utilize different channels for communication.
+Wireless networks utilise different channels for communication.
 The 2.4 GHz band uses channels 1-11 within the United States and 1-13 in some other countries.
-The 5 GHz band utilizes select channels through 36 and channel 165.
+The 5 GHz band utilises select channels through 36 and channel 165.
 In some cases, setting up your Ring device(s) can fail due to wireless interference or congestion.